RedHatOfficial/ansible-role-rhel7-hipaa/README.md

 Ansible remediation role for profile hipaa
 Profile Title:  Health Insurance Portability and Accountability Act (HIPAA)
 Profile Description:

-The HIPAA Security Rule establishes U.S. national standards to protect individuals
+The HIPAA Security Rule establishes U.S. national standards to protect individuals'
 electronic personal health information that is created, received, used, or
 maintained by a covered entity.
 The Security Rule requires appropriate
 administrative, physical and technical safeguards to ensure the